Omari Akhmedov: Ultimate Fighting Championship

-Akhmedov was expected to face Tom Breese on January 16, 2021 at UFC on ABC 1.
+Akhmedov was expected to face Tom Breese on January 16, 2021, at UFC on ABC 1.
 During fight week, the UFC opted to move the bout to UFC on ESPN: Chiesa vs. Magny.
 He won the bout via second round arm triangle submission.

-Akhmedov faced Brad Tavares on July 10, 2021 at UFC 264.
+Akhmedov faced Brad Tavares on July 10, 2021, at UFC 264.
 He lost the fight via split decision.

-After his bout with Tavares, it was announced on July 15th, that Akhmedov was released from the UFC.
+After his bout with Tavares, it was announced on July 15, that Akhmedov was released from the UFC.

 Professional Fighters League

-Akhmedov faced Jordan Young on October 27, 2021 at PFL 10.
+Akhmedov faced Jordan Young on October 27, 2021, at PFL 10.
 He lost the bout via TKO in the third round.

 2022 season

-Akhmedov faced Viktor Pešta on April 23, 2022 at PFL 1.
+Akhmedov faced Viktor Pešta on April 23, 2022, at PFL 1.
 He won the bout after knocking Pešta out in first round.

-Akhmedov faced Teodoras Aukštuolis on June 17, 2022 at PFL 4.
+Akhmedov faced Teodoras Aukštuolis on June 17, 2022, at PFL 4.
 He won the bout after choking out Teodoras in the second round via arm-triangle choke.

-Akhmedov was scheduled to face Antônio Carlos Júnior in the Semifinals off the Light Heavyweight tournament on August 5, 2022 at PFL 7.
+Akhmedov was scheduled to face Antônio Carlos Júnior in the Semifinals off the Light Heavyweight tournament on August 5, 2022, at PFL 7.
 However, Antonio suffered an ACL injury requiring surgery, being replaced by Josh Silveira for the playoffs.
 Akhmedov won the bout via unanimous decision.

-Akhmedov faced Rob Wilkinson in the finals of the Light Heavyweight tournament on November 25, 2022 at PFL 10.
+Akhmedov faced Rob Wilkinson in the finals of the Light Heavyweight tournament on November 25, 2022, at PFL 10.
 He lost the bout after the fight was stopped by the doctor due to a cut after the second round.

 2023 season

-Akhmedov was set to start the 2023 season against Will Fleury on April 1, 2023 at PFL 1.
+Akhmedov was set to start the 2023 season against Will Fleury on April 1, 2023, at PFL 1.
 However, Akhmedov was forced to withdraw due to suffering an injury and was replaced by Krzysztof Jotko.

+Global Fight League

+Akhmedov was scheduled to face Derek Brunson in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.